codeRiftel/jonson-reflect/README.md

 vjp-reflect allows you to easily parse objects into JSON and vice-versa.
 It uses JSONType from [vjp](https://github.com/codeRiftel/vjp) as a JSON type representation.

 ## Alternative
-If for some reasons reflection isn't an option for you and you're still short on time to handle all this verbosity, then check out [meta-vjp](https://github.com/codeRiftel/meta-vjp) which will generate C# code for you.
+If for some reason reflection isn't an option for you and you're still short on time to handle all this verbosity, then check out [meta-vjp](https://github.com/codeRiftel/meta-vjp) which will generate C# code for you.

 ## Considerations
 * uses reflection